ThePhaseCat/PhaseSMP-Network-Pack/songchoices.md

-## Potential Line 1 West Extention Arrival Music (Can change at any moment):
+## Line 1 West Extention Arrival Music (Almost final choices, some things may change before release).

--Jubilife Village (Any version, Pokemon: Legends Arceus): https://youtu.be/uMeBK_6hfdQ

--Disaster Looming: Battle Theme (Pokemon: Legends Arceus): https://youtu.be/sVXHY7BDjo0

--Coronet Highlands - Summit (Pokemon: Legends Arceus): https://youtu.be/Lg2VdSyHSRU
+-Coronet Highlands - Summit (Pokemon: Legends Arceus): https://youtu.be/Lg2VdSyHSRU (Could be used for trainb0y's base station>)

--Legendary Pokemon Battle Theme (Pokemon: Legends Arceus): https://youtu.be/JTXOvSaBeDM

--Ocean Battle (Starbound: Vanilla): https://youtu.be/4F1YSW1aTjk

--Science Outpost (Starbound: Frackin Universe): https://youtu.be/br_4bLZBwUI
+-Science Outpost (Starbound: Frackin Universe): https://youtu.be/br_4bLZBwUI (Could be used for slime farm station?)

--Aquatic Base Level 1 (Sonic 06): https://youtu.be/dEHuZpITceY
+-Aquatic Base Level 1 (Sonic 06): https://youtu.be/dEHuZpITceY (Could be used for birch forest station?)

--Through Traffic (Sonic Riders: Zero Gravity): https://youtu.be/Y0ZxiWUEiX4
+-Through Traffic (Sonic Riders: Zero Gravity): https://youtu.be/Y0ZxiWUEiX4 (Could be used for station directly after spawn?)

 ## This section contains links for potential audio/music for any PhaseRail Lines.
 This is not a confirmation that any of these will show up; these are mearly suggestions and can be removed/tweaked at any moment in time.
 If these are used in any way, they will be removed from this list.

 -Worm Tunnel (Sonic Boom 3DS, too lazy to write out its massive title): https://youtu.be/J7-4UbTLsiQ

+-Jubilife Village (Pokemon: Legends Arceus): https://youtu.be/uMeBK_6hfdQ (Could be used for trainb0y's base station?)

 -Wild Pokemon Battle Theme (Non-Alpha, Pokemon: Legends Arceus): https://youtu.be/HxVg6Qj9a7M